SPECIAL TOUR OF THE METROPOLITAN MUSEUM OF ART EUROPEAN HOROLOGY COLLECTION

 Senior Curator Wolfram Koeppe, whose recent exhibit and related book, Making Marvels, was a superb international success, will lead our tour.
 He has generously offered to bring watches from storage and allow us to examine them in the museum’s Seminar Room.
 This private room is small so we will need to divide into two groups; one group in the Room while the other group tours nearby galleries.
 Wolfram also plans to attend the symposium as our guest.

-Tour size is strictly limited to just 30 people.
-Please register early and inform us if you must cancel later so that no space is unused for this rare opportunity at one of the world's biggest and best museums. * * Alyce Perry Englund, the Met's Associate Curator of American Decorative Arts , very kindly prepared an illustrated guide to highlights of the museum's collection of early American clocks.
+Tour is strictly limited to just 30 people and now is full.
+Please contact Bob Frishman if you would like to be put on the waiting list.. * * Alyce Perry Englund, the Met's Associate Curator of American Decorative Arts , very kindly prepared an illustrated guide to highlights of the museum's collection of early American clocks.
 Visitors are encouraged to view on their own these fine clocks in the American Wing.